DataSenseAnalytics/PubEddie/beginner_tutorial/beginner_tutorial.md

 ## Step 4 - Discover your data in Notebook

 After module creation, let's move to right-side Notebook area.
-Firstly, to use EDDiE's notebook, you can see some notebook-level operations on the top, such as "Save".
-You can click a specific cell, and then **right-click** the cell to access cell-level functions and refer to the corresponding short-cuts.
+Firstly, to use EDDiE's notebook, you can see the **toolbar** on the top.
+You can also left-click a specific cell, and then **right-click** the cell to access the cell-level functions and refer to the corresponding **short-cuts**.
 For example, we will add a new cell in the notebook:
 ![NB_Usage](./NB_Usage.gif)

-Pass module FQN `proj.newFile.input` to `df()` function (you can also right click the module in the graph view and Copy the full FQN Name to the clipboard), and run this cell.
+Leverage the `Copy Name` functionality to pass module FQN `proj.newFile.input` to `df()` function, and run this cell.
 The result of this module is returned to Spark Dataframe `d`.
 Now feel free to run a few simple commands to get a preliminary understanding of data structure.

 ![Replace_FQN](./Replace_notebook_module_FQN.gif)